Transport alpha divergences: Transport alpha divergence s

 \end{corollary} \begin{proof} The proof follows from the definition of Bregman divergences.
 We note the fact that for $z_1$, $z_2>0$,

 Let $\alpha\neq 0$.
 Denote $K_p=Q'_p(u)^\alpha$ and $K_p^*=-\frac{1}{Q'_p(u)^\alpha}$, for any $p\in\mathcal{P}(\Omega)$.
 From equation \eqref{div}, we have

 From the orthogonal condition \eqref{orth}, we finish the proof for $\alpha\neq 0$.
-For $\alpha=0$, the proof is from the fact that we use the coordinate $\hat K_p=\log Q'_p(u)$, under which the transport $\alpha$-divergence is a Euclidean distance.
-The Pythagorean theorem is direct to show. \end{proof}
+For $\alpha=0$, the proof is from the fact that we use the coordinate $\log Q'_p(u)$, under which the transport {alpha divergence} is an Euclidean distance.
+The result is easy to show.
+This finishes the proof. \end{proof}

-We can also present the orthogonal condition \eqref{orth} in terms of pushforward mapping functions. \begin{corollary}[Transport orthogonal condition] Orthogonal condition \eqref{orth} is equivalent to
+We also present the orthogonal condition \eqref{orth} in terms of {transport maps}. \begin{corollary}[Transport orthogonal condition] Orthogonal condition \eqref{orth} is equivalent to

 where $T_p$, $T_r$ are monotone functions pusforward $q$ to $p$, $r$, respectively.
 I.e., $(T_p)_\#q=p$, $(T_r)_\#q=r$. \end{corollary} \begin{proof} We let $u=F_q(x)$.
 From equation \eqref{proof}, we have